mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 [SQLAlchemy](http://www.sqlalchemy.org/) is a mature Python library that interacts with a wide variety of SQL databases.
-It provides both database reflection (as we see here) along with general querying (as we see below).
+It provides both database reflection (as we see above) along with general querying (as we see below).
 Blaze provides a convenient front-end.

-We seamlessly transition from exploration to computation querying for the shortest and longest sepal per species.
+We seamlessly transition from exploration to computation.
+We query for the shortest and longest sepal per species.

 {% highlight Python %}